ayuzur/cripple/README.md

 c ripple

-a terminal screen saver that replicates the ripples caused by rainfall
+a c program that replicates the ripples caused by rainfall in your terminal

 ## build